Job Chapter 27 Summary

 Discussion Questions for Job, Chapter 27

-1. Verse 1 tells not only who is speaking, Job, but his purpose in speaking.
-If numerous translations refer to this as a “discourse”, a kind of argumentative defense, how does this shape your understanding of this passage?
+1. Verse 1 tells not only who is speaking, Job, but also his purpose in speaking.
+If numerous translations refer to this as a “discourse,” a kind of argumentative defense, how does this shape your understanding of this passage?
 Who is Job defending?
 And how have you read this kind of writing or speaking used in other places in the Bible?

 3. Focusing on verses 5 and 6, is it more likely that Job is speaking his defense to God or to his comforters?
 Can you relate to Job’s felt need to defend his integrity?

 5. Verse 8 asks the question, “What is the hope of the godless?”
-(ESV) What are some things “the godless” hope for, if not in God?
+(ESV).
+What are some things “the godless” hope for, if not in God?
 How might Job be using this rhetorical question to further prove the rationale for his innocence?

-7. Verses 16-17 describe the way the wicked seem to prosper in life, however, to whom do the belongings of the wicked go after they have been judged?
+7. Verses 16-17 describe the way the wicked seem to prosper in life; however, to whom do the belongings of the wicked go after they have been judged?
 How is this meant to be a comfort to the righteous, or specifically to Job?

-8. How do verses 18-19 compare with Jesus' wisdom at the end of the sermon on the mount in Matthew 7:24-27.
+8. How do verses 18-19 compare with Jesus' wisdom at the end of the Sermon on the Mount in Matthew 7:24-27?
 Is the principle applied in the same way?

 Key Words/Phrase